olinjs/olinjs/deepdives/WebGL/README.md

   viewNormal = normalize((vec4(normal, 0.0) * inverseModel * inverseView).xyz);
 }
 ```
-The `.x .xy` allow for selecting vector components without using array numeric syntax.
+The `.x .xy` allow for selecting and rearanging of vector components without using array numeric syntax.
 This makes more sense as it is more representative of what the vector represents. {r, g, b, a}, {s, t, p, q}, compliment {x,y,z,w} but are generally used to select color vectors and texture vectors respectively.
+This is known as swizzling.

 The varying vecs will be passed to the fragment shader, which will then use them to compute the actual blinn-phong lighting.